 - Eco-mode, if appropriate to on-site conditions

-The transformer-based, double conversion, on-line UPS, utilising an internal step-up transformer, was first introduced during the seventies.
+The transformer-based, double-conversion, on-line UPS system, utilising an internal step-up transformer, was first introduced during the seventies.
 However, advances in power semiconductor technology and improved PWM based waveform generation techniques have facilitated an industry move to transformerless implementations.

 This significantly improves energy efficiency, as shown in Fig.1.
-Transformerless units also have an input power factor much closer to unity and are much less load-dependent than transformer-based UPSs.
+Transformerless units also have an input power factor much closer to unity and are much less load-dependent than transformer-based uninterruptible power supplies.
 Electricity costs, and in most instances also cabling and switchgear sizing, will be significantly reduced.